Fahrenheit 451 Books: Evaluation

-There is no better reflection of the impact Fahrenheit 451 Books had on this small coastal California town than in what the celebrated novelist P.D.
-James entered into the bookstore's scrapbook: "Fahrenheit is my idea of a perfect bookstore."
+Novelist P. D. James entered into the bookstore's scrapbook that she considered Fahrenheit to be "my idea of a perfect bookstore."
 The success of Fahrenheit 451 Books was largely due to the competency and commitment of its owner, who stated less than a month before passing the keys to a new owner that "to say I own a bookstore, it's a title of respect and integrity and honesty."
 In an article for American Bookseller, Zimmerman discussed her core philosophy of bookselling.
 "Discussing books," she wrote, "with customers and local writers; sponsoring literary events; having a finger on the pulse of current American thought through the knowledge of forthcoming books and my customers' requests; having the ability to disseminate hard-to-find information--these were the daily rewards of bookselling."

 After moving to northern California, Lorraine Zimmerman opened Collected Thoughts Bookshop in Berkeley in 1996.
 Eight years later, in 2004, she sold the bookstore after which she became partner at University Press Books (UPB) in Berkeley.
 Then a grandmother to five boys, Zimmerman created and managed UPB's first ever children's book section.
 She retained her position at UPB until her death on July 12, 2017.